-Cloud is just a metaphor for internet, when we say cloud, we are just referring to internet only and simply the services we use using internet – through our web browsers.
-Now when I say Cloud Computing then there is no standard industry definition which talks about cloud computing, given the fact that this is in a nascent stage and only handful of companies are investing in cloud computing & virtualization which are often cited as the FUTURE TRENDS .
+Cloud is just a metaphor for the internet when we say cloud, we are just referring to the internet only and simply the services we use using the internet – through our web browsers.
+Now when I say Cloud Computing, then there is no standard industry definition which talks about cloud computing, given the fact that this is in a nascent stage and the only handful of companies are investing in cloud computing & virtualization which are often cited as the FUTURE TRENDS.

 What is Cloud Computing?

 Cloud Computing is more than the few internet-based services which we access through our web browsers, it is the fundamental shift from the traditional client/server or n-tier architecture, and it primarily focuses on the effective utilization of the IT INFRASTRUCTURE “.

 Most Cloud Service providers offer this service on the “pay as you go” model.
-By “pay as you go” model it means that you pay only for the services you use and the amount of the resources you use.
+By “pay as you go” model it means that you pay only for the services you use and a number of the resources you use.
 You are billed for only those services & resources that you consumed.
-In short everything that is offered is actually a service which you use.
+In short, everything that is offered is actually a service which you use.

 You must be thinking it’s just another computational model, so why should one have an interest in it?
 Well here is the answer for it!
 Let me brief you with the features of it, and I am sure you will agree that it is next generation model.

 Features are as follows:

-- Scalable: These are highly scalable services than the traditional services that tend to reach a limit at a certain level but these are designed and managed to cater the needs of people around the world because these services are replicated at the data centres which have a very good geo-distribution.
+- Scalable: These are highly scalable services than the traditional services that tend to reach a limit at a certain level, but these are designed and managed to cater the needs of people around the world because these services are replicated at the data centers which have a very good geo-distribution.